These Halal restaurants will satisfy even the most discerning diners.

 With a balcony overlooking Sydney's Darling Harbour precinct, Zaaffran balances city views with a superb pan-Indian menu.
 Begin with the hearty, rich flavours of barramundi in coconut-turmeric broth, then move on to the signature slow-cooked lamb shanks in spicy caramelised onion sauce and their signature braised and roasted beef ribs.

 Located beside the bustling Circular Quay, Jimmy's Recipe serves up Malaysian street food to anyone who finds themselves in the area.
 Jimmy's is best known for their laksa (a spicy coconut noodle soup) and their affordable no fuss atmosphere.
 Treat your taste buds to a traditional Mee Goreng, or something a little more exotic like Nasi Lemak (the national dish of Malaysia).
-With meals costing around AUD $13, theres no better spot in Circular Quay for casual yet flavourful meal.
+There's no better spot in Circular Quay for a casual yet flavourful meal.